DavideAlidosi/May9/ReadMe.txt

 A special tanks to:

-Andrey Menshikov, for the hard work on our amazing MMtoKey Pavel Korolyov, for Simple Connector
+Andrey Menshikov for the hard work on our amazing MMtoKey Pavel Korolyov for Simple Connector
-Thibault Houdon, for Helios
+Thibault Houdon for Helios
-Jefri Haryono, for Rain Curves From Edges
+Jefri Haryono for Rain Curves From Edges
-David Johnson, for djRivet
+David Johnson for djRivet
-Charlie Wales, for Offset Keyframes
+Carlos Rico Adega for Offset Keyframes